 To save money on buying new appliances when relocating overseas, many customers ask whether American 110 volt appliances will work properly overseas on 220 volts, with a step-down transformer.

 In some cases, the answer is “yes”, though U.S. current is 60Hz (cycles), and overseas current, 50Hz.
 The cycle indicates the speed of the current.
-A transformer does not change the cycles.
+Regular transformers do not change the cycles.

-This is of utmost importance when using a transformer with time controlled appliances such as microwaves, clockradios, breadmakers or any appliance with a built-in timing device.
+This difference in cycles is of utmost importance when using a transformer with time controlled appliances such as microwaves, clockradios, breadmakers or any appliance with a built-in digital timing.
 The timing will then, of course, be off, making the appliance not very useful.

 For appliances that are speed controlled, such as mixers, blenders and food processors, this difference in cycles will slow it down about 10%.
 Technically, it will still operate, but the resulting stress on the motor will significantly shorten it’s life.